Book Now

 Max Altitude: 1,960m / 6,430 ftMeals: Lunch and dinnerAccommodation: Guest houseDuration: 9-10 hoursDistance: 180km / 111 milesTravel Mode: Local Bus/Jeep

-Time to get on that awesome trail!
+Time to get on that excellent trail!
+Forests, waterfalls, and your first big mountain views.

 Max Altitude: 2,675m / 8,776 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 6-7 hoursDistance: 18km / 11 milesTravel Mode: Walking